-The following share price performance chart compares our performance to the S&P 500, the index of equity real estate investment trusts prepared by the National Association of Real Estate Investment Trusts ("NAREIT") and the index prepared by SNL Securities LC of other publicly traded factory outlet REITs ("Tanger Peer Group").
+The following share price performance chart compares our performance to the S&P 500, the index of equity real estate investment trusts prepared by the National Association of Real Estate Investment Trusts ("NAREIT") and the index prepared by SNL Securities LC of other publicly traded factory outlet REITs

+("Tanger Peer Group").
 Equity real estate investment trusts are defined as those which derive more than 75% of their income from equity investments in real estate assets.
 The NAREIT equity index includes all tax qualified real estate investment trusts listed on the New York Stock Exchange, American Stock Exchange or the NASDAQ National Market System.
-The Tanger Peer Group consists of Chelsea GCA Realty, Inc., Prime Retail, Inc., and Horizon Group, Inc. (which during 1998 merged with Prime Retail, Inc.).
-In 1999, the Tanger Peer Group included Konover Property Trust ("Konover").
-We have decided to exclude Konover from our current peer group due to that company's significant acquisitions over the past several years of real estate other than traditional outlet centers and their recent announcement of their intention to dispose of their outlet properties.
-Excluding Konover from the peer group index had the effect of increasing the total value of a \$100 initial investment, as described below, as of December 31, 2000 by \$15.08.
+The Tanger Peer Group consists of Chelsea Property Group, Inc. (formerly Chelsea GCA Realty, Inc)., Prime Retail, Inc., and Horizon Group, Inc. (which during 1998 merged with Prime Retail, Inc.).

 All share price performance assumes an initial investment of \$100 at the beginning of the period and assumes the reinvestment of dividends.
-Share price performance, presented for the five years ended December 31, 2000, is not necessarily indicative of future results.
+Share price performance, presented for the five years ended December 31, 2001, is not necessarily indicative of future results.